VoxelGroup/Voxel.MiddyNet/README.md

 3. Run tests using VS embedded Tests Window or with this command: `dotnet test` under the test project folder

 ## Usage
-This library will force you to organize your lambda functions in a certain way, although we think this way it's quite convenient.
+This library will force you to organize your lambda functions in a certain way, although we think this way is quite convenient.
 Each lambda will reside in it's own file and the exposed function will always be called `Handler`.
 All functions will have an input event and an output, although your system might ignore the output.
 An example of using the library with the SSM middleware will look like this:

 ```
 public class ForwardEmail : MiddyNet<SNSEvent, int>